 In the Galapagos Islands

 Since the Islands were first discovered in 1535, a large number of species have been introduced by humans, mostly before we knew the impacts these species would have on the natural ecosystem.
 Some were deliberately brought to the Islands for agricultural and aesthetic purposes.
 Pigs, goats and chickens were brought to provide food, species such as domestic cats and dogs were brought for companionship, and many ornamental plants were introduced to create gardens.
 Other species were introduced unintentionally including rats, and various insects and pathogens.
-Today there are estimated to be over 1,700 invasive species in the Galapagos Islands.
+Today there are estimated to be almost 1,500 introduced species in the Galapagos Islands.

 Controlling Invasive Species